7 Ways to Support Diversity in the Classroom [With Examples]All Posts

 Not only that, but there are other research-backed reasons for promoting diversity in the classroom:

-Diversity in the classroom builds better thinkers
+Diversity in the classroom builds critical thinkers

 According to an article from Scientific American, we’re more likely to think harder about an issue when we’re talking to someone who is different than us: